 Introduction

 The global poultry population has been estimated to be about 16.2 billion, with 71.6 % in developing countries, producing 6.7 million metric tons of chicken meat and 5.8 million metric tons of hen eggs (Gueye, 2005).
 The Indigenous chicken production system was recognized as a strategy for capital build-up, poverty reduction, overcoming malnutrition, and hunger reduction among the resources of poor households (Besbes, 2009).
 In Africa, village poultry production systems were mainly based on scavenging indigenous chickens found in almost all households in rural areas.
-They are characteristically an integral part of the farming systems requiring low inputs with low outputs accessible at both inter-household and intra-household levels (Kitalyi 1998).
+They are characteristically an integral part of the farming systems requiring low inputs with low outputs accessible at both inter-household and intra-household levels (Kitalyi, 1998).
 In Ethiopia, particularly, poultry production was an integral part of the mixed crop‐livestock farming system practiced by most rural households.
 Poultry in Ethiopia is similar to chicken which accounts for 60.5 million (CSA, 2016).

 Village poultry production typically uses indigenous genetic resources, which were adapted to a specific harsh environment (FAO, 2010; Lindahl et al., 2018; Wong et al., 2017).
 This was mainly why indigenous chickens in Ethiopia provided major opportunities for increased protein supply and income for smallholders.
 Nearly all families in developing countries at the village level, including the landless and the poorest, are owners of poultry (Wong et al., 2017).
 Backyard poultry production in Ethiopia represents a significant part of the national economy in general and the rural economy in particular which contributes 83.5% of the national egg and meat products (CSA, 2016).
 However, indigenous chicken breeds had slow growth rates and producers of small-sized eggs (Wong et al., 2017).
 Despite these disadvantages, indigenous chickens are also characterized by many advantages such as good egg and meat flavor, good brooding, and natural incubation capacity, and they require low cost with little care for production (Dana et al., 2010; FAO, 2010; Wong et al., 2017).
 In short, they are well suited to the very limited input that poor producers can provide.